 What should you do if you discover that a tenant in your home or apartment building has died in their rooms?

-If you discover your tenant’s body on your property, call 911 and they will instruct you on the next steps.
+If you discover your tenant’s body on your property, call 911, and they will instruct you on the next steps.
 Except for resuscitation, touching the body or anything else in the apartment may compromise a crime scene.
 In the case of a homicide, suicide, accidental, or any sudden and unexpected natural death, the coroner will generally take custody of the body and notify the next of kin.
-If the individual was on hospice, the coroner will usually not become involved.
+If the individual was in hospice, the coroner would usually not become involved.

 In other words, don’t deal with this situation yourself.
 Get the authorities involved immediately.